 Regarding places to stay.
 I suggest you arrange your itinerary in a way that will allow you to see other parts of it besides San Juan.

-If you only have 7 days, then I think2 nights in San Juan, 1 night in Culebra and 3 nights on the west part of the island may cut it.
+If you only have 7 days, then I think 2 nights in San Juan, 1 night in Culebra and 3 nights in the west part of the island may cut it.

 SAN JUAN AREA

 Old San Juan is worth one to two full days.
 In San Juan there are plenty of places to stay, but I recommend finding somewhere right in the heart of the old town.